 Find Cheap Health Insurance Quotes in Your Area

 A preferred provider organization, or PPO, is a health or dental insurance plan that contracts with hospitals and doctors to create a network of coverage.
-Typically, in a PPO health plan, you will pay less if you use providers within the network.
+Typically, PPO insurance will offer cheaper costs if you use providers within the network.
 However, you can still go to out-of-network doctors but can expect to pay an additional cost for coverage.
-Overall, on average, a PPO policy will be more expensive when compared with other types of provider networks.
+Overall, on average, a PPO policy will be more expensive when compared with other types of provider networks due to increased freedom and flexibility.

 What is a PPO insurance plan?

 A PPO health or dental insurance policy is a type of health insurance plan that will usually allow you to pay less if you use a doctor, hospital or facility that is within the network.
-However, unlike other plan types like HMOs or EPOs, a PPO provides flexibility in that you can still visit out-of-network providers, but you may need to pay slightly more for any services that are provided to you.
+However, unlike other plan types like health maintenance organizations (HMOs) or exclusive provider organizations (EPOs), a PPO provides flexibility in that you can still visit out-of-network providers, but you may need to pay slightly more for any services that are provided to you.

 What is a provider network?